 In “No Easy Day,” the memoir which was eventually revealed to have been published by former DEVGRU operator Matt Bissonnette, Bissonnette goes into greater depth on the objective of some of this training.
 Speaking specifically about Green Team, the selection process through which potential DEVGRU operators are trained, he writes:

 The key to the course was managing stress.
 The instructors kept everyone tired and on edge, forcing us to make important decisions under the worst conditions.
 It was the only way the instructors could mimic combat.
-Success or failure of our missions was a direct reflection of how each operator could process information in a stressful environment.
+The success or failure of our missions was a direct reflection of how each operator could process information in a stressful environment.
 Green Team was different than BUD/S because I knew just passing the swim or run and being cold, all without quitting, wasn’t enough.
 Green Team was about mental toughness.

 DEVGRU is the Navy’s counterterrorism unit, otherwise known to some as SEAL Team 6, and it is the best that the Navy has to offer for these types of missions.
-Hostage rescue, tracking war criminals, hunting, and killing al Qaeda fighters; these were their primary objectives during Bissonnette’s tenure there.
-These types of high profile missions are no-fail missions, to be subjected in many cases to a great deal of international scrutiny; as such, the units entrusted with carrying them out must be prepared to adapt to all levels of uncertainty under split-second margins and get it right every single time.
+Hostage rescue, tracking war criminals, hunting, and killing al Qaeda fighters; were their primary objectives during Bissonnette’s tenure there.
+These types of high-profile missions are no-fail missions, to be subjected in many cases to a great deal of international scrutiny; as such, the units entrusted with carrying them out must be prepared to adapt to all levels of uncertainty under split-second margins and get it right every single time.

 It is an exceedingly tall order, and the gravity of this responsibility is reflected in the training time that it takes to reach that assignment.
 Green Team is not populated by “green” warriors, but by already seasoned warfighters who advance their training to an even higher level of preparation.